mik4el/gadget-pi-tower-lamp/README.md

 ### Todo
 1. Finalize product and hook up in window
+1. Diagnose and fix memory leak that crashes the program after 5-6 hours
 1. Write test suite to lock down behaviour for release